uoa-compsci399-s1-2024/capstone-project-2024-s1-team-13/README.md

 <br/>
-This is an example of the test case.

-[insert image here]

-For a more thorough explanation of the test cases made, this is the link for the Inkā Test Case [Documentation](https://docs.google.com/document/d/1XAhk4qNIOTb1GPFFwL1Eew_QfBtGGWhFafHnu6uACUM/edit?usp=sharing).
+We have provided a thorough explanation of the test cases made, this is the link for the Inkā Test Case [Documentation](https://docs.google.com/document/d/1XAhk4qNIOTb1GPFFwL1Eew_QfBtGGWhFafHnu6uACUM/edit?usp=sharing).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>